69MichelleDB/ToNCodes/README.md

 pip install -r requirements.txt
 ```

 **If you want to compile it into an standalong binary, I used [nuitka](https://nuitka.net/user-documentation/)**.
-When I compiled it for Windows I used Python 3.12.9, at this moment in time 3.13 is not supported by nuitka.
+When I compiled it for Windows I used Python 3.12.9.
+At this moment in time 3.13 is not supported by it.

 ```bash
 pip install nuitka
 ```

+Linux

 ```bash
 python3 -m nuitka --standalone --follow-imports --onefile --enable-plugin=tk-inter ToNCodes.py
 ```

+Windows

 ```powershell
 python -m nuitka --standalone --follow-imports --onefile --enable-plugin=tk-inter --windows-console-mode=disable ToNCodes.py